 • Make peppermint ice cream.
 You can do it from scratch, or soften a container of chocolate or vanilla ice cream just enough to stir in crushed candy cane pieces.
 Or more easily…

-• Use crushed pieces as a garnish, to turn plain vanilla or chocolate ice cream into holiday ice cream.
+• Use crushed pieces as a garnish, to turn plain vanilla or chocolate ice cream into holiday ice cream, and top iced cookies and cakes.

 • Make peppermint whipped cream to use as a garnish for hot chocolate, ice cream, chocolate cake or other dessert.